kyma-project/busola/docs/resource-validation/README.md

 To see the full specifications, check the [example rule-set](../../examples/resource-validation/rule-set.yaml).

-### Alternative Format: Custom Rules
+### Alternative format: Custom Rules

-Rules and policies can also be given using [datree's _Custom Rules_](https://hub.datree.io/custom-rules/custom-rules-overview) format as part of a rule set.
+Rules and policies can also be given using [datree's Custom Rules](https://hub.datree.io/custom-rules/custom-rules-overview) format as part of a rule set.

 ```yaml
 apiVersion: v1